fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 The last line of the module [exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) the declared module, the variable <i>Note</i>.

-Now the file using the component, <i>index.js</i>, can [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) the module:
+Now the file that is using the component - <i>index.js</i> - can [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) the module:

 ```js
 import React from 'react'